 4. Gather Supplies for Guests

-Here’s a short list of what to keep on hand to make a traveler’s stay more comfortable:
+Here’s a short list of what to keep on hand to prepare your home for airbnb to make traveler’s stay more comfortable:

 - Extra blankets

 - Working remotes for TV and video player